Buttermilk koldskål

 The earliest mentions of koldskål are from the 18th century, where the term was used to describe a sweet beer-based gruel, however this dish is not commonly eaten any more.
 It was not until the 19th century that recipes for buttermilk-based koldskål appeared, and it took until the 20th century for the dish to become a mainstay in Danish homes.

-Traditionally, buttermilk koldskål is served with dry, crispy biscuits such as kammerjunker or tvebakker.
+Traditionally, buttermilk koldskål is served with dry, crispy biscuits such as kammerjunkere or tvebakker.
 Sometimes sliced strawberries or bananas are added.

-Like most activities in Denmark, the consumption of koldskål is highly dependent on the weather, and a couple of weeks of warm weather can double the demand for ready-made koldskål.
+The consumption of koldskål is highly dependent on the weather, and a couple of weeks of warm weather can double the demand for ready-made koldskål.
 In 2013, Arla sold 3.8 million litres of koldskål in the month of July alone (about 2/3 litres per Dane).

 Similar dishes

-The lemon/lime variant of the German Probiotisch yoghurt drink has a taste similar to kærnemælkskoldskål.
+Koldskål is also a popular dish in Schleswig-Holstein, Germany's northernmost state.
+While the 'Kaltschale' itself is the same, it is accompanied solely by Zwieback (rusk) instead of kammerjunkere.
+This dish features in many regional cookbooks such as "Eine Prise Ostseeluft" by Annekatrin Detlef from the island of Fehmarn.